Skyemou5/portfolio_website/portfolio_site/content/resume.md

 ---
 **Professional Summary:**
 Skilled Technical Artist, Consultant, and Professor with experience in 3D modeling, shading, rigging, pipeline, procedural, and game development.
-Ability to write and implement comprehensive curriculum at a university level, as well as consult on technical art, procedural generation, pipeline optimization, and general 3D production.
+Ability to write and implement comprehensive curriculum at a university level, as well as consult on technical art, procedural generation, pipeline optimization including unix tooling and terminals like bash, and general 3D production.

 ---
 **Technical and Coding Proficiency:**